-Additions or modifications to electric power transmission facilities within a previously disturbed or developed facility area. that would not affect the environment beyond the previously developed facility areaCovered activities include, but are not limited to, including, but not limited to, switchyard rock grounding upgrades, secondary containment projects, paving projects, seismic upgrading, tower modifications, load-shaping projects (such as the installation and use of flywheels and battery arrays), changing insulators, and replacement of poles, circuit breakers, conductors, transformers, and crossarms.
+Additions or modifications to electric power transmission facilities within a previously disturbed or developed facility area.
+Covered activities include, but are not limited to, switchyard rock grounding upgrades, secondary containment projects, paving projects, seismic upgrading, tower modifications, load shaping projects (such as the installation and use of flywheels and battery arrays), changing insulators, and replacement of poles, circuit breakers, conductors, transformers, and crossarms.